 Is there a pattern for disruption & breakthroughs?

 There is no instruction or construction toolkit for disruption.
 Although many disruptive companies are based on new technologies, this path does not automatically lead to success.
 Disruptions arise when companies approach innovation in a fundamentally different way than their competitors.
-It is essential to recognize how new technologies can be used in such a way that they offer real and sometimes surprising added value for the customer.
-At the same time, the new technology must fit perfectly into the customer’s processes in order to create relevant value without great additional effort.
-What really matters is the total package of relevant customer value and the smooth use of new technologies.
+It is essential to recognize how new technologies can be used in such a way that they offer tangible value for the customer.

 Instead of feeling powerless or even threatened by the current developments, companies have to go out and search for their own disruptive innovation power.
 This power can be found within so-called opportunity spaces – a space that offers potential and can be seen as an innovation field or overarching area.
 Within the innovation process, it defines a company’s “Where to play?” and starts much earlier than the ideation process.
 For this purpose, an integrated innovation management approach is more comprehensive than the conventional stage-gate process.
 It defines a business domain in which future growth is possible or even necessary.
 When searching for new opportunities for innovation, it basically means being able to simultaneously create ideas as part of the innovation management on the one hand and to foresee markets and potentials, called corporate foresight, on the other hand.
 The goal should be to create a constant stream of ready-to-market innovations that are always aligned with future developments and thus a source for disruption.
 Corporate foresight does not assert a claim of predicting the future but rather of finding markets that do not exist yet but hold a big potential.